 - Approved Clinical Supervisor, State of Washington

-- Trauma-Informed Care and Counseling, presented by the University at Buffalo
+- Post Graduate Certificate in Trauma-Informed Care and Counseling, University at Buffalo

 - LGBT-Affirmative Psychotherapy, presented by the American Association for Marriage and Family Therapy

 - Telehealth for Mental Health Professionals, presented by PESI

 - Dialectical Behavior Therapy Foundational Training, presented by the Linehan Institute

 - Clinical Applications of Mindfulness, presented by The Evergreen State College